boku-met/ARIS_lite/docs/introduction.rst

 - Modular architecture for easy extension
 - Extensible for different plant types and environments

-Key Limitations
+Key limitations
 ---------------

-- Strict requirements on usage (users need to follow the intended usage, including data format, directory structure, and variable names)
+- Strict requirements, e.g., on the format of input data
-- Limited set of crops implemented
+- Limited set of crops and stress indicators

 Getting Started
 ---------------